y-a-v-a/node-gd/README.md

 ### Supported Node.js Versions

-Prebuilt binaries are available for Node.js versions 16, 18, 20, and 22.
-The package supports Node.js 14+ but prebuilt binaries are only provided for actively maintained versions.
+Prebuilt binaries are available for Node.js versions 20, 22, and 24.
+The package supports Node.js 20+ and prebuilt binaries are only provided for actively maintained versions.

 ## Usage